Greening the city – one street at a time.

 - wildlife habitats.

-- Ornamental and native planting that provide food and shelter for birds and insects throughout the whole year.
+- Ornamental and native planting provide food and shelter for birds and insects throughout the whole year.

 - Rich biodiverse under-planting and orchards, provide plenty of food for pollinators.